jarrettmeyer/jarrettmeyer.github.io/_posts/2018-07-10-cross-join-dplyr.md

 ---
 title: "Cross Joins with dplyr"
 layout: post
 date: 2018-07-10
 tags: r
+description: Jumping into the tidyverse
+thumbnail: /assets/images/r-logo.svg
 ---

 It's pretty easy to do a cross join with [dplyr](https://dplyr.tidyverse.org/), but it may not be immediately obvious.
 The only trick is to create a "fake" data column, and use the `full_join` function on this "fake" column.